presence-insights/pi-clientsdk-android/README.md

 ### Adding the library to your project

-1. download library at <where can they download the library?>
+1. Download library at <where can they download the library?>

-2. add library file to /libs
+2. Add library file to `/libs` directory

-3. add dependencies to gradle
+3. Add dependencies to `build.gradle`.
+Need to include the altbeacon library, for now.
+We are working on resolving this issue.

     dependencies {
         compile 'org.altbeacon:android-beacon-library:2.1.4'
         compile (name:'presence-insights-v1.1', ext:'aar')
     }

 ### Setting up PIAPIAdapter

     PIAPIAdapter mAdapter = new PIAPIAdapter(context, "username", "password", "https://www.url.com", "TenantCode", "OrgCode");

+&nbsp;&nbsp;&nbsp;&nbsp;
+Note: We do not store your username and password, it is up to the developer using this library to properly secure the credentials.

 ### Making a call to the API

     mAdapter.getOrg(new PIAPICompletionHandler() {
         @Override